 If individuals are not chronically homeless, they will be targeted for the rapid rehousing, transitional housing, permanent housing, or income-based housing intervention that they are best matched to.
 Non-chronically homeless individuals who identify a substance abuse and/or mental health disorder and interest in receiving services for these concerns will be referred to the appropriate residential treatment programs.
 The Fresno Madera CoC has adopted the order of priority described in HUD’s Notice CPD 14-012.

+Not subject to prioritization: Access to emergency services, such as entry to emergency shelter, shall not be prioritized based on severity of service need or vulnerability.
+If the emergency shelter requires referrals, they will be made as quickly as possible.

 Order of Priority in CoC Program-funded Permanent Supportive Housing Beds